 - Chronic Bronchitis

-What are the benefits of Cardiac Rehabilitation?
+What are the benefits of CardioPulmonary Rehabilitation?

 What can I expect from the Cardiopulmonary Rehabilitation department?

 When you walk through the department doors you will immediately see how bright and cheery the department is.
 This atmosphere helps lift the spirits of the patients who take part in the program.
 “You can also sense the feeling of camaraderie between the patients as they are working through their programs.
 They have a great time and support each other.
-Sometimes it can even get competitive,” said Reedy.
+Sometimes it can even get competitive,” said Greer.
 Gerald Sears, a former Cardiac Rehabilitation patient, had only been a patient for two days when he realized how lucky he was to receive these services in Rushville.
 “They provide such a pleasant atmosphere, it just makes you want to get better,” said Sears.

 Phase I Cardiopulmonary Rehabilitation